IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_CUSTOM_DOOR_ENTER

-Fires from the MC_POST_PEFFECT_UPDATE callback when a player eenters the loading zone of a custom door created with the `spawnCustomDoor` helper function.
+Fires from the MC_POST_PEFFECT_UPDATE callback when a player enters the loading zone of a custom door created with the `spawnCustomDoor` helper function.

 When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `DoorVariant` provided.